padkinsdev/fuyuko-bot/tutdocs/constructs.md

 }
 ```
 Explanation:
-This construct is useful if I have three things that can happen, and I only want one of them to happen.
+This construct is useful if I have three or more things that can happen, and I only want one of them to happen.
 In reality, this is the same thing as:
 ```javascript
 if (condition){
   // do thing 1